Mentalab-hub/explorepy/README.rst

 =========================
-``explorepy`` overview
+ExplorePy overview
 =========================

-``explorepy`` is an open-source Python API designed to collect and process ExG data using Mentalab's Explore device.
-Amongst other things, ``explorepy`` provides the following features:
+ExplorePy is an open-source Python API designed to collect and process ExG data using Mentalab's Explore device.
+Amongst other things, ExplorePy provides the following features:

 * Real-time streaming of ExG, orientation and environmental data.
 * Data recording in CSV and BDF+ formats.